 You will get your tax number from the local tax office in your area as soon as you are a taxpayer.
 Once you file your first income tax return, you’ll be issued a written notice with your tax number by the tax office.

 In case you can't find the written notification among your pile of papers, you can also have a look at the tax statement of your last tax return!
 Are you still missing your tax number?
 Then you can ask for it at your local tax office.

 For the record, tax numbers are structured quite logically: a/b/cp stands for the federal tax office number: b shows which tax office in which district it is; c is your personal tax number and p is a one-digit check digit.

-In other words: as soon as you leave your room in Prenzlauer Berg in Berlin amidst hip cafés and move into your new apartment in the sought-after Eimsbüttel in Hamburg, another tax office is responsible for you and you will receive a new tax number.
+In other words: as soon as you leave your room in Prenzlauer Berg in Berlin amidst hip cafés and find rental home in the Hamburg in it's sought-after neighborhood Eimsbüttel, another tax office is responsible for you and you will receive a new tax number.
 And also when you get married, you'll be issued a new tax number!